 You can read more about our inspiring coaches in our Coach in the Spotlight column, but we can tell you that the one thing they had in common was to take their passion for helping people and making a commitment to improving their skills to empower the life of others.

-If you want to discover more about developing any coaching skills, start where inspiring coaches start, at the free two-day Foundation course.
-Browse available dates and locations here.
+If you want to discover more about developing any coaching skills, start where inspiring coaches start,start by joining us in our interactive live webinar.
+Choose from available dates here.

 Have you ever stood in front of a crossroad, not knowing which route to choose?
 Our Coach in the Spotlight this week is Julia Davies, who simplified her life and choices by connecting with her personal values and priorities.